-The Applicant alleges that the expiry of the duty would likely lead to continuation or recurrence of dumping and the recurrence of material injury.
+The Applicant alleges that the expiry of the duties would likely lead to the recurrence of dumping and the recurrence of material injury.
 The Applicant submitted sufficient evidence and established a prima facie case to enable the Commission to arrive at a reasonable conclusion that a sunset review investigation should be initiated.